 But private school leaders are highly resourceful, adaptive professionals.
 And despite current challenges, you know there are steps you can take today to mitigate long-term financial impacts on your institution.

-To help get your wheels turning, here are several private school revenue sources worth considering.
+To help get your wheels turning, here are several private school revenue sources and auxiliary programs worth considering.

 11 Alternate Private School Revenue Sources to Consider